 Skip to main content

-There are two major sources for this inefficiency and dysfunction:
+There are two major sources for this dysfunction:

 1. Payment Systems (both traditional and new) Drive Dysfunction and Competing Agendas.
 Payment for healthcare services has traditionally been fee for service (FFS).
 Not being linked to outcome or efficiency, hospitals traditionally charged for care in a cost-plus pricing mode.
 In most cases, either the government or private insurers has paid the bills; patients had very little exposure to cost.
 Up until recently, there has been very minimal effort to improve the value of services.
 During the past 10-years there has been aggressive payer moves to reduce the spiraling cost of US surgical care.
 Bundled payments and value-based reimbursements are now rapidly replacing FFS.
 Ironically, these new payment systems have produced even more discord between hospital ORs and their customers; i.e., surgeons and patients.